elenaod/cudaRaytracer/README.md

 ## Arguments
 To run, use
 ```
- raytracer threadCount numBuckets fileName
+ raytracer
 ```

-*threadCount* - must be present, the number of threads on which the raytracer will run *numBlocks* - optional, the number of buckets in a row.
-Every thread is responsible for rendering a single bucket, and naturally, *numBuckets* should divide *threadCount*
+The command line options are
-*fileName* - the name for a file where the resulting picture should be stored.
-Currently supports only bitmap files
+  *--threadCount*  The number of threads on which the algorithm runs *--inputFile*    The file from which a scene is read *--outputFile*   The file to which the result image should be saved, optional *--resX*         The width of the image, optional, default = 640 *--resY*         The height of the image, optional, default = 480 *--numBuckets*   The number of horizontal boxes in which the image is partioned for rendering